adaltas/node-nikita/packages/system/src/tmpfs.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'age':
             type: 'string'
             description: '''
             Used to decide what files to delete when cleaning.
             '''
           'argument':
             type: 'string'
             description: '''
             The destination path of the symlink if type is `L`.
             '''
           'backup':
             type: ['boolean', 'string']
             default: true
             description: '''
             Create a backup, append a provided string to the filename extension or a timestamp if value is not a string, only apply if the target file exists and is modified.
             '''
           'gid':
-          $ref: 'module://@nikitajs/core/lib/actions/fs/chown#/properties/gid'
+            $ref: 'module://@nikitajs/core/lib/actions/fs/chown#/definitions/config/properties/gid'
             description: '''
             File group name or group id.
             '''
           'merge':
             type: 'boolean'
             default: true
             description: '''
             Overrides properties if already exits.
             '''
           'mount':
             type: 'string'
             description: '''
             The mount point dir to create on system startup.
             '''
           'mode':
-          $ref: 'module://@nikitajs/core/lib/actions/fs/chmod#/properties/mode'
+            $ref: 'module://@nikitajs/core/lib/actions/fs/chmod#/definitions/config/properties/mode'
             description: '''
             Mode of the target configuration file
             '''
           'name':
             type: 'string'
             description: '''
             The file name, can not be used with target.
 If only `name` is set, it writes the content to default configuration directory and creates the file  as '`name`.conf'.
             '''
           'perm':
             type: 'string'
             default: '0644'
             description: '''
             Mount path mode in string format like `"0644"`.
             '''
           'target':
             type: 'string'
             description: '''
             File path where to write content to.
 Defined to /etc/tmpfiles.d/{config.uid}.conf if uid is defined or
             /etc/tmpfiles.d/default.conf.
             '''
           'uid':
-          $ref: 'module://@nikitajs/core/lib/actions/fs/chown#/properties/uid'
+            $ref: 'module://@nikitajs/core/lib/actions/fs/chown#/definitions/config/properties/uid'
             description: '''
             File user name or user id.
             '''
         required: ['mount']

 ## Handler